markmc27/roundup/documentation/journal.md

 Sun 4th Sept 2046:

     Finished for the night.
 Started to gain some real momentum.
 Managed to finish the "User sees account information" feature as a first-pass with dummy data.
 Getting that far involved creating a couple of entities, components, and corresponding tests.

     I have a feeling I might need to simplify the UI a bit to get to the nitty-gritty part of the challenge of integrating with the API.

+Mon 5th Sept 0830:
+    Finished the first API integration.
+Had a really annoying error in a failing test about a circular dependency in the axios response.
+Took me ages to figure out what was happening.
+Eventually added a custom error handler to axios to print out the http response from the Starling API and the token had expired.

+    Fixed and kept the custom error handler so the response code is returned if there is an error.

+Mon 5th Sept 0850:
+    Finished the account tests.
+I'd like to extend the TestAccountClient to take in seed data but it's good enough for now.
+If I need to reuse that class in future tests I'll reconsider it.

+    Added defaultCategoryId to AccountWithBalance entity because it's needed for transactions.
+But it doesn't seem right for it to live there, there probably needs to be a category entity.
+But for this exercise, it's good enough.